earthcubeprojects-chords/chords/whatis.md

 operating correctly.
 * Is a rolling archive from which scientists and analysts can easily fetch the data in real-time, delivered directly to browsers, programs and mobile apps via standard protocols.
 One click brings you a CSV file.
-Or pull data directly into your analysis program with just a few lines of code.
+Or you pull data directly into your analysis program with just a few lines of code.
 * Is an entry point to sophisticated real-time web services that can convert your data streams to standardized formats such as OGC, and provide mapping, visualization, discovery, aggregation and